gnosis/cowswap/src/custom/pages/TermsAndConditions/TermsAndConditions.md

        mechanisms and intricacies associated with cryptographic assets, token storage facilities (including wallets), blockchain technology and blockchain-based software systems;
-    6. you understand that transactions on the Ethereum mainnet and Ethereum Virtual Machine compatible validation mechanisms are irreversible and may not be erased and that your wallet address and any transaction is displayed permanently and publicly and that you
+    6. you understand that transactions on the Ethereum Mainnet and Ethereum Virtual Machine compatible validation mechanisms are irreversible and may not be erased and that your wallet address and any transaction is displayed permanently and publicly and that you